MarkelTyan/pitch-estimation-with-smartphone/README.md

 values I implemented the Kalman filter, which is the most popular technique for this purpose.
 However I went over some other techniques, which I discarded and will be explained in the document.
-The objective of obtaining the tilt angle is to calculate the power needed by the Bosch vehicle and supply it to the car.
+The objective of obtaining the tilt angle is to calculate the power needed to be supplied to the vehicle.

-Bosch wants an automated vehicle and one of the variables needed to automatically supply the power to the train is the tilt angle of the car.
+An autonomous vehicle is wanted and one of the variables needed to automatically supply the power to the train is the tilt angle of the car.
 My part is to make it possible to obtain this angle with just a smartphone.
 The smartphone has some sensors which we could take advantage of, those